 Bioidentical Hormone Replacement Therapy may also prove helpful for patients suffering from fibromyalgia and other types of chronic pain.
 Eliminating hormone imbalances may help to reduce fatigue, pain and depression in patients.
 Knowledge of hormonal disturbances in fibromyalgia patients simplifies the diagnostic process.
 Though current research cannot confirm with certainty that a hormonal imbalance could cause fibromyalgia, hormone blood tests can be used as a fibromyalgia diagnostic marker in specific situations.

-If you are experiencing any of these conditions, talk to Joanne Pizzino, M.D. or Karen Saylor, F.N.P. at Whole Health Solutions in Raleigh today to learn more about how Bioidentical Hormone Replacement Therapy can treat your specific condition.
+If you are experiencing any of these conditions, contact Raleigh Bioidentical Hormone Doctor, Joanne Pizzino, M.D., at Whole Health Solutions today to learn more about how Bioidentical Hormone Replacement Therapy can treat your specific condition.